 - How can I tell whether Grande whey products will work in my application?

 1. Are Grande whey proteins made from milk protein vs. whey protein?

 Technically, all whey protein products have their origins in milk, but there’s a difference between milk protein and whey protein.
 Milk protein is derived directly from milk and is digested slowly.

 Grande Custom Ingredients whey protein products, on the other hand, are produced as a result of the cheesemaking process.
 Whey protein has much better digestibility because it digests more quickly.
-All Grande Custom Ingredients products start out as Grade A cow’s milk from dedicated dairy producers that is made into high-quality white Italian cheese.
+All Grande Custom Ingredients products start out as top-tier cow’s milk from dedicated dairy producers that is made into high-quality white Italian cheese.